Plutonomicon/cardano-transaction-lib/doc/plutip-testing.md

 1. `nix develop` followed by `npm run test` (recommended for development)
 2. `nix run .#checks.x86_64-linux.ctl-scaffold-plutip-test`
    * where you'd usually replace `x86_64-linux` with the system you run tests on
-   * and `ctl-scaffold-plutip-test` with the name of the plutip test package for your project;
+   * and `ctl-scaffold-plutip-test` with the name of the plutip test derivation for your project;
-   * note that compilation of your project via Nix will fail in case there are any warnings, so you'd need to either fix or temporarily disable them.
+   * note that building of your project via Nix will fail in case there are any PureScript compile-time warnings.

 ## Testing contracts